s25malho/PyTextWorldAdventure/README.md

 Step 4 - Use play function to play the text game

-step 5 - Save at any point using save function
+Step 5 - Save at any point using save function